tvaneerd/isocpp/snapshot.md

 ---

 > I've been through the papers, found some stuff with bad names
-> It felt bad to be source of dev pain
+> It felt bad to be causing dev pain
 > In the standard you need stuff with good names
 > Cause there ain't no one for to help you explain
 > La la, la la-la la